jduro99/Database-azure-exercise/README.md

 ![Portada del Proyecto](./SQL_proyect.png)

 ## Description
 Resolution of different questions about a SQL database.
-The querys:
+The questions:
 1. Select all the details of products priced over 100.
 2. Shows products that belong to category co ID 18 and have a weight of more than 1000.
 3. Select the names and prices of the products priced between 50 and 300.